Launching External Apps¶

 - String literals defined in single quotes

 - Raw integers or decimals

 An extra named

 value that holds the current value for the current field is always passed with the intent.
-Since v1.4.3, additional parameters with user-defined names can be specified.
+Additional parameters with user-defined names can also be specified.
 There are two reserved names:

 Since Collect v1.16.0, the data that the intent operates on can be set by using the reserved uri_data parameter.
 This is particularly useful for implicit intents such as